wietze/wietze.github.io/_posts/2021-07-23-windows-command-line-obfuscation.md

 For the purposes of this post, the PoC was used to analyse over 40 built-in Windows executables often seen being used in attacks.

+**Update (2025-03-01)**: _**the results of this research have been included in [ArgFuscator.net](https://argfuscator.net), which provides a more comprehensive and up-to-date view of obfuscation opportunities, as well as the option to generate your own obfuscated command-line arguments.**_

 {:.data-table}
 | Executable      | Option Char substitution | Character insertion | Character substitution | Quote insertion | Shorthands |
 |----------------------||-------------------------|---------------------|-----------------------|-----------------| ---- |